-Start with topic papers, not full mocks
+Start with topic papers before full mocks

 Alternate calculator and non-calculator weeks